Captum Integrated Gradients and SHAP for a PyTorch MPG prediction model

 This notebook contains an example of two feature attribution methods applied to a PyTorch model predicting fuel efficiency for the Auto MPG Data Set.

-We will use the following methods:
+We use the following methods:

 Attribution methods are applied per sample.
-As a result, each feature is assigned a value reflecting its contribution to the model's output or, more precisely, to the difference between the model's output for the sample and the expected value.
+As a result, each feature is assigned a value reflecting its contribution to the model's output — or, more precisely, to the difference between the model's output for the sample and the expected value.

 All attributions together account for the difference between the model's prediction for a sample and the expected value of the model's output for a selected baseline.